natanael-sayoga/arduino2-relay-testing/README.md

 3. 常闭 (cháng bì) → Normally Closed (NC)

 to use the relay:
-put COMMON on 3.3V Pin
+1. put COMMON on 3.3V Pin or any positive charge sources
-NO and NC on positive leg of your Electric Component and then the negative leg to ground
+2. put NO and NC on positive leg of your Electric Component and then the negative leg to ground
+3. put Input, Ground, and VCC to Digital, GND, and 3.3 Volt Pin respectively
-and then set initial state for the relay Input Pin,
+4. and then set initial state for the relay Input Pin,
 //    if Active Low then set your initial pin state to HIGH
 //    if Active High then set your initial pin state to LOW
 //       **Active State -> kapan gerbang NO akan ditutup